 Research proves that these three factors have significant influence on job performance and job satisfaction:

 - Interaction between the individual and the situation

 The Birkman gives insight into these three areas so individuals can predict and understand themselves and their work style.
 “The Birkman,” shares Jennifer, “allows an individual to answer a series of questions that will help them understand their communication styles and preferences, their work styles, how they respond when things are going well, and how they respond when they are under stress.”

 Kenneth recommends not viewing the results as an all-encompassing representation of the individual’s capabilities.
-Above all, it represents broad factors that highlight general categories from specific stress scenarios based from the individual’s general perceptions and personal preferences in workplace scenarios that affect motivation, self-perfection, social perception, and mindset.
+Above all, it represents broad factors that highlight general categories from specific stress scenarios based on the individual’s public perceptions and personal preferences in workplace scenarios that affect motivation, self-perfection, social perception, and mindset.

 “This is a robust assessment tool, which when debriefed by a certified coach, can be leveraged to improve leadership effectiveness, grow interpersonal understanding, highlight strengths to leverage, and identify areas for development or growth,” states Marcia.

 Assessment Tool: DiSC